“Understanding the productivity enigma”

 People are messy … not in a physical sense of having a messy desk, etc … but in the sense that every single person on the planet is different.
 We all have individual likes, dislikes, preferences, tolerances, indulgences, etc – a truly messy combination of quirks and eccentricities that combine to make productive work a highly individual matter.

-And this individuality lies at the heart of why organisations struggle to crack the code for improving productivity, especially for those whose jobs consist primarily of interactions with other employees, customers, and suppliers, and involve complex decision-making based on knowledge and judgment.
+And this individuality lies at the heart of why organisations struggle to crack the code for improving productivity, especially for those whose jobs involve complex decision-making based on knowledge and judgment.

-With UK productivity down by 17% over the last decade, this Summit explores how leading organisations are responding to the changing nature of work...
+With UK productivity 18% down over the last decade, understanding this enigma is crucial for organisational success.
+This Summit explores how leading organisations are responding to this changing nature of work...

-The afternoon features four intimate round table sessions offering deeper dives into the issues challenging all organisations, including;
+The afternoon features five intimate round table sessions offering deeper dives into the issues challenging all organisations, including;

 Sodexo is the world's largest services company.
 In the UK and Ireland, Sodexo delivers services that improve the quality of life to its clients in both the private and public sectors